 4. Liquid drain cleaner

 No explanation needed.
 I'm not a big fan of this stuff, but lots of people like to use it.
 I can certainly see the appeal of pouring in some liquid, heading out to the office for the day, then coming home at night to find a cleared drain.
-Whether this method works or not, be sure to clean the tub thoroughly before using it.
-DIY plumbers in Chicago face a small hassle of signing a log and showing photo identification when buying industrial-strength drain cleaners and other noxious substances due to a new law aimed at reducing crime.
-(Feel free to comment about how you feel about that law.)
+Whether this method works or not, be sure to clean the tub thoroughly after using drain cleaner in it.
 You could also try making a non-toxic DIY drain cleaner.